xmake-io/xmake-docs/manual.md

 <p class="warning">
 Using this interface to execute shell commands can easily reduce the cross-platform build.
 For `os.run("cp ..")`, try to use `os.cp` instead. <br>
-If you must use this interface to run the shell program, please use the [config.plat] (#config-plat) interface to determine the platform support.
+If you must use this interface to run the shell program, please use the [config.plat](#config-plat) interface to determine the platform support.
 </p>

 For more advanced process operations and control, see the [process](#process) module interface.